I'm a title. Click here to add your own text and edit me.

 PANYC has established two awards.
 The Bert Salwen Award for the Best Student Paper on New York City Archaeology is given to the author of the best paper on New York City archaeology written by a student in fulfillment of an academic requirement.
 Although preference may be given to papers written using materials from contract archaeology projects in the city, the competition is not limited to such research.
 Both graduate and undergraduate students are urged to apply.
 A prize of $100.00 is awarded to each awardee.

 The Special PANYC Award for Outstanding Contributions Made by a Non-Archaeologist to New York City Archaeology.
 It is an award honoring non-archaeologists or institutions who have made outstanding contributions to the furtherance of New York City archaeology.
+Awardees receive an engraved trowel, the main tool of the trade for archaeologists.

-Both awards are accompanied by a certificate and an engraved towel, the main tool of the trade for archaeologists.
-See our Awardees.
+Both awards are accompanied by a certificate.
+Special Award also See our Awardees.

 Despite successes, issues remain in NYC archaeology.